Kruithne/wow.export/DEPLOYMENT.md

 1) Compile a new build, for example `node ./build.js win-x64`
 2) Publish the new build, `node ./publish.js win-x64`

-> SFTP settings will need to be configured in `sftp.conf`, ensure this file is not included in source control.
+> SFTP settings will need to be configured in the environment.
 See available SFTP configuration at https://www.npmjs.com/package/ssh2-sftp-client.
 For the `privateKey` field, provide a local path.

 ## Manual (Legacy)